|

 Do you tan the hides or trap for the furs you sell?

 I've tanned a few hides but from that experience I prefer to buy the hides I use.
-Likewise I buy the furs and tails and other such natural items.
-Some are farm raised (like the foxes) and others are legally and respectfully trapped.
-My philosophy is that if the animal is going to be killed that every part of that animal should be used.
-That is simply being respectful to the animal.
+Likewise I buy most of the furs and tails and other such natural items.
+Some are farm raised (like the foxes) and others are legally and ethically collected.
+A very high percentage of the animal parts that the business sells are from animals that were not killed for those parts.
+Instead most of them are road kill or are animals killed as nuisances or predators elsewhere in the country.
+My philosophy is that if the animal is going to be killed, every part of that animal should be used and not thrown disrespectfully into the dumpster.
+This attitude is simply being respectful to the animal and the environment from which it came.
+The furs will only be available until the end of 2022 because of laws in California that go into effect in 2023 that will prohibit the sale of any fur or fur products.

 BACK TO TOP